Russian warplane crashes into Sea of Azov city, killing 2 - Local News 8

 Russian warplane crashes into Sea of Azov city, killing 2

 MOSCOW (AP) — The Russian military says one of its warplanes has crashed into Yeysk, a port city on the Sea of Azov, after experiencing engine failure on takeoff.
-The crash ignited a huge fire, killing at least two people and injuring 19 others, four of whom were in grave condition.
+The crash ignited a huge fire, killing at least two people and injuring 15 others.
 The Russian Defense Ministry said a Su-34 bomber crashed into a residential area Monday.
 It said both crew members bailed out safely, but tons of fuel exploded on impact.
 The massive blaze engulfed several floors of a nine-story apartment building.
 Emergency services were working to put out the fire.
 Yeysk, a city of 90,000, is home to a big Russian air base.